nathanreyes/v-calendar/docs/docs/datepicker/basics.md

 ## Disable dates

-Use `disabled-dates` to prevent selection of dates or date ranges that intersect the disabled dates.
+Use `disabled-dates` to prevent selection of dates that intersect the disabled dates.
 Any dates specified will disable date and time selection for the the full day.

 <Example centered>
   <DateDisabled />